 • A thread pool keeps a set of pre-created threads ready to run tasks — no wasteful create/destroy cycle

-• Fixed pool — best when load is predictable and tasks are CPU-heavy
+• Fixed pool — predictable thread count, best for CPU-heavy work

-• Cached pool — best for many short-lived I/O tasks with unpredictable bursts
+• Cached pool — grows/shrinks automatically, best for short-lived I/O tasks

 Happy coding!